 3. Specification

 3.1.
-The mass of the simulated total inertia I shall remain the same as the theoretical value of the equivalent inertia (see Appendix 1) within the following limits:
+The mass of the simulated total inertia I shall remain the same as the theoretical value of the equivalent inertia (see Appendix 1) [Editorial note: correct cross-reference needs to be confirmed] within the following limits:

 3.1.1.
 5 per cent of the theoretical value for each instantaneous value;